| Brief biography of George Turner, c. 1904 | George Turner | Text | 1904/09/15 |

 |

-Description:Brief biography of James Smith, Sheriff, c.
+Description:Brief biography of Hon.
+Richard Harcourt, c.
 1904.

-This was published on the front page of the June 2, 1904 edition of the Welland Telegraph.
-It was part of a series focused on prominent citizens of Welland County.
+This was published on the front page of the March 17, 1904 edition of the Welland Telegraph.
+It was the first in a series focused on prominent citizens of Welland County.
 The articles ran on the front page and featured a photograph and a brief biography.
 The series ran between March 1904-June 1905.

 Text reads: